This policy relates to Sections 87-89 of the NSW Residential Tenancies Act 2010.

 The purpose of this policy is to outline the process for managing rental arrears.

-This policy applies to all Southern Cross Housing (SCH) managed properties.
+This policy applies to all SCH managed properties.

 Housing Officers are responsible for managing rental arrears.